Recognizing Interval Bigraphs by Forbidden Patterns: Abstract

 \section{Abstract}

-Let $H$ be a connected bipartite graph with $n$ nodes and $m$ edges.
+Let $H$ be a connected bipartite graph with $n$ vertices and $m$ edges.
 We give an $O(nm)$ time algorithm to decide whether $H$ is an interval bigraph.
 The best known algorithm has time complexity $O(nm^6(m + n) \log n)$ and it was developed in 1997 \cite{muller}.
 Our approach is based on an ordering characterization of interval bigraphs introduced by Hell and Huang \cite{hh2003}.
 We transform the problem of finding the desired ordering to choosing strong components of a pair-digraph without creating conflicts.
 We make use of the structure of the pair-digraph as well as decomposition of bigraph $H$ based on the special components of the pair-digraph.
 This way we make explicit what the difficult cases are and gain efficiency by isolating such situations.
-We believe our method can be used to find a desired ordering for other classes of graphs and digraphs having ordering characterization.